troubledsloth/chatroom/README.md

 # chatroom
-A chatroom using sockets used to communicate across my school's network!
+A chatroom using python and sockets, for communicating over local computers.